dimarudik/bublik/README.md

 ```

 > [!IMPORTANT]
-> The case-sensitive words must be quoted with double quotation and backslashes
+> The case-sensitive or reserved words must be quoted with double quotation and backslashes

 > [!NOTE]
 > **expressionToColumn** might be used for declaration of subquery for enrichment of data